-At the end of Ne’ilah on Yom Kippur on Wednesday, October 12, anyone with a shofar is invited to join in the Mass Blast.
-Please drop your shofar off at the synagogue during office hours during the week before Yom Kippur, or bring it with you before Kol Nidrei begins at 6:00 on Friday, Septyember 29.
+At the end of Ne’ilah on Yom Kippur on Wednesday, October 19, anyone with a shofar is invited to join in the Mass Blast.
+Please drop your shofar off at the synagogue during office hours during the week before Yom Kippur, or bring it with you before Kol Nidrei begins at 6:30 on Tuesday, September 18.
 Following the Mass Blast, children will be given glow sticks and invited to participate in the Havdallah service that concludes the holiday.

-RSVP by Monday, September 25.
+RSVP by Friday, September 14, at 12:00 pm.
 Advance reservations are required.

 We are committed to maintaining an atmosphere of safety and security for all children during the High Holidays.
 With the synagogue packed with members and guests and buzzing with excitement, please understand that children cannot have the same degree of independence that they are accustomed to at Sinai during the rest of the year.

 Children below B’nei Mitzvah age must be appropriately supervised at all times.
 They can be with their parents or participate in their age groups’ organized services/programs.
 Children many not be left unattended on synagogue grounds.
 Greeters will direct unsupervised children back to the main service to sit with their parents.